 So Lenox spice villages are porcelain houses that are about 3″ tall.
 Also, the roof of the house comes off so you can store spices in them.
 They have a rubber gasket that holds the lid/roof on and makes it more or less airtight.

-Here’s a list of the 24 spices in the village.
+Below is a list of the 24 spices in the village.
 I’ve included a picture too so you can see that each individual house is a different style and color.
+Don’t they have the cutest dollhouse aesthetic?!
 I’ve also added a link for each spice house, so if you click on it, you’ll see what’s currently available on eBay for each house.

 Here’s an original 1989 ad promoting them.
 So fun!